Occupy Your Brain

 After brutally crushing Filipino resistance to American rule in 1900-1902, the United States began a great experiment, sending hundreds of American teachers to the Philippines to "educate" the conquered population.
 President McKinley had searched his soul deep into the night, finally receiving a message from God informing him that the Filipinos were childlike creatures incapable of self-rule, and that there was nothing to do but "to take them all and to educate [them], and uplift and civilize" them.
-McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas which carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.
+McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas that carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.

 What McKinley recognized is that schooling –– unlike learning –– is at its root an exercise of power.
 As comparative educator Margaret Sutton has suggested, “the worldwide institutionalization of children in schools may rank among the most profound forces of global cultural change of the twentieth century.”
 And one of the most profound aspects of this change is not the advent of literacy and numeracy but the radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority.